Travel Guide to Iceland’s Westfjords

 The power here is impressive, and the landscapes completely untouched.

-4. Hiking in Hornstrandir
+4. Go hiking in Hornstrandir

 If you’re planning on doing some hiking in Hornstrandir, I encourage you to carve out three to four days to do so.
 This is one of the last remaining wildernesses in Europe; the last residents to live here completely gave up due to the poor weather back in the early 1950s, and since then, the Arctic foxes have taken over.
 This is the number one spot in Iceland to catch a glimpse of them – in fact, you’re all but guaranteed.